 Uncontested Divorce in Galveston, TX

-Divorce does not always mean discord—or at the very least, it does not always mean a nasty, drawn out fight in a Texas courtroom.
+Divorce does not always mean discord—or at the very least, it does not always mean a nasty, drawn-out fight in a Texas courtroom.
 Quite the contrary, many spouses split amicably.
 When a settlement is reached, it is referred to as an ‘uncontested divorce’.
 Simply defined, an uncontested divorce is one in which the parties are able to resolve all outstanding issues on their own.
-Through the use of mediation and collaborative law, they can resolve key areas of potential conflict—such as division of property, child custody, and spousal maintenance—without the need for a formal trial.
+Through the use of mediation and collaborative law, they can resolve key areas of potential conflicts—such as division of property, child custody, and spousal maintenance—without the need for a formal trial.
 Our Galveston family lawyers have extensive experience helping clients reach favorable settlements in uncontested divorce cases.